 To properly estimate the materials needed for our project, we have to consider a variety of variables.
 For our prefab fence project, we would need the following:

-length to be fenced: This is the total linear measurement where we want our fence to be built.
+length to be fenced: This is the total linear measurement of where we want our fence to be built.
 This fence length is usually the perimeter of a property or a boundary line between two properties.
 It could be a straight line, a curved line, or combinations of both.
-If you plan to fence a rectangular lot, here is a guide for determining the perimeter of a rectangle.
+If you plan to fence a rectangular lot, you can check our perimeter of a rectangle calculator for a guide for determining the perimeter of a rectangle.

 height of each panel: Panel height determines the number of layers you will need to reach your desired fence height.

 column thickness or width: The columns (or posts) are the things that support and hold the panels in place.
 These columns can be grooved so that the panels can be slotted in easily or have a flat surface where we can bolt the panels in place using brackets.
 Whichever you choose, the column's width plays a vital role since it also takes up additional space along the stretch of the fence.